 Check out TrailHUB, a free app for your phone that will give you a detailed picture of what our mountain bike trail network looks like.
 TrailHUB is a navigation tool with conditions updates and alerts set by the Maine Huts & Trails trail crew that lets you play like a local.
 Download the app, set up your account, select your state, activity, and organization (Maine Huts & Trails).
 Then you can view our trails, get detailed notes on their status, and even lock the screen to navigate without data as you make your way along your new favorite ride.

 There are some great things happening in the Valley!
 Take advantage of weekend Free Shuttle rides curtosy of our friends at Sugarloaf.
 Come explore, this is Maine outdoors at its best.

 We can keep talking about how amazing the biking is out here, or you could just come experience it for yourself!

 Find out more about out what trails are good for Fat Biking.
 We have great beginner and expert rides to chose from.

-Fat tire biking (a.k.a. fat biking or snow biking) is getting more popular every year, and is a really fun way to travel from hut to hut.
-It’s a trend that doesn’t seem to be slowing down, so whether you’re on a fat bike yourself or see them out on the trails, there are a few things to keep in mind:
+Fat tire biking is a really fun way to travel from hut to hut.
+It’s a trend that doesn’t seem to be slowing down, so whether you’re on a fat bike yourself or see them out on the trails, here are a few things to keep in mind: